Zurich Airport Guide (ZRH)

 There is a large selection of shops at Zurich Airport, including duty-free outlets.
 The Airport Shopping Centre, one level above check-in area 3, has some good places to browse; while extensive shopping choices can be found landside, including fashion boutiques, newsagents and gift shops.

-There is a lost property office in arrivals hall 1.
-A porter service (tel: 043 816 6707) is on hand to assist passengers with their luggage and trolleys can be used free of charge.
-There is a left-luggage desk and lockers to stow baggage in Arrivals.
+There is a lost property office in arrivals hall 1 (tel: +41 900 571 015).
+A porter service (tel: +41 438 166 707) is available to assist passengers with their luggage, while trolleys can be used free of charge.
+There is a left-luggage desk (tel: +41 438 163 500) and lockers to stow baggage in Arrivals.

-There are currently no conference facilities at Zurich International Airport but several local hotels, including the on-site Radisson Blu Zurich Airport Hotel (tel: 044 800 4455; www.radisson.com), offer meeting rooms.
+There are currently no conference facilities at Zurich International Airport but several local hotels, including the on-site Radisson Blu Zurich Airport Hotel (tel: +41 44 800 4040; www.radissonblu.com), offer meeting rooms.
 A number of lounges in Zurich Airport are available for first- and business-class passengers, as well as customers of particular airlines or holders of lounge-access cards.

 Facilities for disabled passengers include accessible toilets and telephone booths, ramps and lifts.
 There are special assistance desks in the departure halls for travellers with specific needs; passengers using this service should report no later than 90 minutes before departures.
 Passengers requiring wheelchairs and special assistance should also inform their airline prior to travel.

 Designated parking spaces are available in car parks P1, P2 and P3 for disabled badge holders.